IlyaSamoylov45/OnlineCourses/StanfordCourses/Database course/Textbook_Notes_for_lectures/Database System Concepts Readings.md

   - Queries that cannot be expressed using the basic relational-algebra operations, these operations are called extended relational-algebra operations.

 Chapter 6.1.4.1 Generalized Projection
-  - The ﬁrst operation is the generalized-projection operation, which extends the projection operation by allowing operations such as arithmetic and string functions to be used in the projection list.
+  - The first operation is the generalized-projection operation, which extends the projection operation by allowing operations such as arithmetic and string functions to be used in the projection list.
   - The generalized-projection operation has the form: π(F1,F2,...,Fn)(E)
     - where E is any relational-algebra expression, and each of F1, F2,...,Fn is an arithmetic expression involving constants and attributes in the schema of E.
   - In general, an expression can use arithmetic operations such as +, −, ∗, and ÷ on numeric valued attributes, numeric constants, and on expressions that generate a numeric result.